 The Diner (Jamesburg) menu has most everything you want in a diner.
 They have plenty of breakfast, lunch, and dinner.
 They even have fajitas.
 I did, notice, they were missing a large selection of seafood (which is usually common in diners).

 There was also a handwritten page specials.
 When I saw a Greek Salad with soup and a dessert for $11.50, I knew I couldn’t beat that price.
 Originally I wanted something else that would have cost $20+.

 When the waitress mentioned split pea soup, I knew it was the soup for me.
 Split pea soup is one of my favorite soups (next to lentil), and when it’s offered, I take advantage.
 The soup was good, and I have no complaints.

 For my meals and coffee, it was $13.
-That was extremely cheap for the amount of food I got.
+That was extremely cheap for the amount of food I got at the Diner (Jamesburg).

-I really enjoyed The Diner, the food, price, and atmosphere is great.
-I would go back.
+I enjoyed The Diner (Jamesburg), the food, price, and atmosphere is great.
+I would go back to the Diner (Jamesburg).